tryjumping/dose-response/design.md

 0. The map is initially blank, the PC uncovers the dark areas by going there
 1. The player character is represented by the `@` sign
-2. The player moves the character in cardinal directions using the keyboard arrows and the diagonal directions using numpad or <ctrl> and <alt> modifiers
+2. The player moves the character in cardinal directions using the keyboard arrows and the diagonal directions using numpad or <shift> and <ctrl> modifiers
 3. The PC cannot move into or past the Walls
-4. The PC cannot move or see past Closed Doors
-5. The PC can move into ("bump") the Closed Door to open it
-6. The PC can move and see past Open Doors
-7. The PC can descend into the level below by bumping into the Down Stairs
-8. The PC can ascend into the level up by bumping into the Up Stairs
-9. There are no Up Stairs on the first level
-10. There are single Down Stairs on every level
-11. There are Up Stairs on every level at the same position as the Down Stairs on the level above
 12. The PC has three main Attributes that can change over time: Confidence, Nerve and Will
 13. Each level has several Doses (displayed as `I`) randomly scattered across